Fred Nile: Return to state politics

-At the 2007 New South Wales state election, Nile was re-elected for a further eight-year term and was appointed to the newly-created position of Assistant President of the NSW Legislative Council.
+At the 2007 New South Wales state election, Nile was re-elected for a further eight-year term and was appointed to the newly created position of Assistant President of the NSW Legislative Council.

 In 2007, he retired as the New South Wales director of the Australian Federation of Festival of Light.
-Nile served as the President of the Fellowship of Congregational Churches, a group of Australian Congregationalists who declined to join the Uniting Church in 1977, for the years 2007 to 2012, and again for the 2013/14 year.
+Nile served as the president of the Fellowship of Congregational Churches, a group of Australian Congregationalists who declined to join the Uniting Church in 1977, for the years 2007 to 2012, and again for the 2013/14 year.

 In November 2009, he stated his decision to retire in 2015, but later announced his decision to accept the Christian Democratic Party (CDP) nomination for the NSW Legislative Council at the New South Wales State Election on 28 March 2015.
-In 2014, Nile announced that he will be contesting the next state election in 2015 with his deputy, Ross Clifford.
-In 2015, Nile supported the Liberal government's Privatization of the state's electricity poles and wires.
+In 2014, Nile announced that he would be contesting the next state election in 2015 with his deputy, Ross Clifford.
+In 2015, Nile supported the Liberal government's privatisation of the state's electricity poles and wires.

-In January 2017, Nile was denied entry to the United States, where he had been invited to attend the inauguration of Donald Trump.
+In January 2017, Nile was denied entry to the United States where he had been invited to attend the inauguration of Donald Trump.
 He was later granted a visa and an apology, though no reason was given for the initial refusal.

+Demise of the Christian Democratic Party and aftermath: 2021–present

 In April 2021, Nile announced he would retire in November 2021, nominating Lyle Shelton to replace him.
 However, in September of that year he rescinded Shelton's endorsement and announced he would complete his term.
 In 2022, the Christian Democratic Party was dissolved.

-In May 2022, Fred Nile joined the Seniors United Party of Australia.
-The party was not registered with the NSW Electoral Commission and was deregistered with the AEC less than two months later.
+Following the CDP's dissolution, Nile said he planned to form a new party called Christ in Government (Fred Nile Alliance), but in May 2022 he instead joined the Seniors United Party of Australia.
+The party was not registered with the New South Wales Electoral Commission and was deregistered with the Australian Electoral Commission less than two months later.

 Nile renewed his retirement in October 2022, intending to give his final speech in parliament on 17 November.
-In February 2023, Nile announced his intention to nominate for re-election.
-Nile appears on the ballot second to his wife Silvana with no party affiliation as Group G. Having only two candidates, this group has no above-the-line voting square which experts consider to leave no prospect for election.
+In February 2023, he announced his intention to nominate for re-election.
+He appeared on the ballot second to his wife Silvana with no party affiliation as Group G. Having only two candidates, this group had no above-the-line voting square which experts considered to leave no prospect for election.

+In the event, Fred and Silvana Nile (Group G) both received 2507 votes in all, which constituted 0.05% of the total votes/ballot papers cast. which was not enough to return Nile to the Legislative Council with his wife.